Didn’t the people who made those license plates care about little girls named Ramona?

 Question of the Day: How do you keep yourself motivated?

 That feeling when a book cover really grabs you, but it’s in the middle of a series…

-Question of the Day: What is your favorite piece of writing advice?
+Question of the Day: What book covers have grabbed your attention recently?

-Question of the Day: What is your New Years resolution?
+Question of the Day: What’s your favorite historical fiction?

 I was surrounded by words and stories and dust-speckled light.
 That’s a pretty perfect way to be.

 —A Snicker of Magic by Natalie Lloyd